DrDBanner/inmanage/readme.md

 - **`update`**:

   - Downloads and installs the latest version of Invoice Ninja from Github.
-  - Updates the installation, copies environment files, and updates storage settings.
+  - Updates the installation, copies environment files, and updates storage settings, it puts the installation into maintenance mode and runs optimize, cache-clear, post-update scripts, migrates the db if neccessary, performs a data check, updates the translations, and finally brings the application back to production.
 With a `--force` switch you can force to re-run the update task even if you are on the most recent version.
   - Executes cleanups by default.

 - **`backup`**: